GaetanLepage/phd-manuscript/sections/2_simulator/2_background/2_simulation_methods/0_index.typ

 === Overview of acoustic reverberation simulation methods
 <sec:simulator:reverb:methods>

+@savioja_introduction_2019

 Simulating the acoustic reverberation phenomenon has a broad range of applications.
-As soon as a scene happens in an indoor environment, reverberation must be considered to obtain a realistic render.
+Reverberation must be considered when a scene happens indoors to obtain a realistic render.
+This section provides an overview of the existing methods for rendering acoustic scenes.
+The literature is diverse, as several communities have been interested in solving this problem.
+The video game industry is motivated by rendering realistic environments and computing the appropriate room's response to every audio event.
+#draft[Add references to papers in this regard]
+In robotics

 #reset-acronym("ISM")
 ==== #acr("ISM")

 The #acr("ISM") principle was one of the first methods to simulate sound propagation in reverberant environments.
-The concept, initially introduced by Lothar Cremer in 1948 @cremer_wissenschaftlichen_1948, still stands today as an efficient way of modeling this physical phenomenon.
+Initially introduced by Lothar Cremer in 1948 @cremer_wissenschaftlichen_1948, this concept still stands today as an efficient way of modeling the reverberation phenomenon.
 Allen and Berkley significantly expanded this idea in 1979 by developing a more comprehensive and computationally effective version of the image source method @allen_image_nodate.
 Their paper came with a FORTRAN implementation of the proposed algorithm.
 At first, the #acr("ISM") was limited to rectangular _shoebox_ room.